LGBTQ rights in Guyana: Violence and harassment

-Discrimination and violence against LGBT people are widespread in Guyana.
-LGBT persons often face violence and verbal harassment in Guyana, at the hands of law enforcement, religious leaders and others, and because of this, most keep their sexual orientation hidden.
+Discrimination and violence against LGBTQ people are widespread in Guyana.
+LGBTQ persons often face violence and verbal harassment in Guyana, at the hands of law enforcement, religious leaders and others, and because of this, most keep their sexual orientation hidden.
 A common term for gay men in Guyana is "anti-men".
-In May 2019, managing director of the Society Against Sexual Orientation Discrimination (SASOD), Joel Simpson, said that over the years discriminatory laws have contributed to the extortion of LGBT people by law enforcement authorities.
-Several cases have been recorded where victims of anti-LGBT attacks were blackmailed by police officials who threatened to arrest them due to the country's law criminalizing homosexuality.
+In May 2019, managing director of the Society Against Sexual Orientation Discrimination (SASOD), Joel Simpson, said that over the years discriminatory laws have contributed to the extortion of LGBTQ people by law enforcement authorities.
+Several cases have been recorded where victims of anti-LGBTQ attacks were blackmailed by police officials who threatened to arrest them due to the country's law criminalizing homosexuality.
 Simpson added that the number of hate crimes often go unreported.
-The organization has also been working with health professionals to improve their knowledge of LGBT people and with the University of Guyana and nursing schools throughout the country.
+The organization has also been working with health professionals to improve their knowledge of LGBTQ people and with the University of Guyana and nursing schools throughout the country.

 In June 2019, Joel Simpson, managing director of SASOD, was the victim of an alleged homophobic attack.
 In what he categorised as a "hate crime", Simpson was attacked and beaten by six men early in the morning of 16 June as he was waiting to purchase food at Bourda Market, hours after being harassed by the same group at the Palm Court nightclub.
 He filed an official police complaint and called for hate crime legislation that covers sexual orientation and gender identity.
-The Ministry of Social Protection condemned the attack and said that members of the LGBT community should be accepted for who they are.
+The Ministry of Social Protection condemned the attack and said that members of the LGBTQ community should be accepted for who they are.
 One of the assailants turned himself in on 8 July 2019.

 In July 2019, in a case that has been described as a usage of the gay panic defence, the Guyana Court of Appeal reduced Clive Knights' conviction for the murder of insurance company executive Bert Whyte in 2012, substituting instead a conviction of manslaughter and imposing a sentence of 30 years' imprisonment.
 Knights claimed that he fatally stabbed Whyte after Whyte had made "unwanted homosexual advances".
 The conviction was reduced from that of June 2015 after he had been sentenced to 57 years in jail after a jury found him guilty of the murder.